alaanasser00/aws-cloudformation-library/three-tier-vpc/Readme.md

 This CloudFormation template deploys a highly available Virtual Private Cloud (VPC) for a three-tier architecture in AWS.

+For more detailed instructions and insights on this CloudFormation template, refer to the accompanying Medium article: [Link to Medium Article](https://medium.com/your-article)

 ## Architecture Overview

 ![Highly Available VPC for a Three-Tier Architecture](./architecture.png)